aralroca/next-translate/README.md

 Each index of `components` array corresponds with `<index></index>` of the definition.

-In the `components` array it's not necessary to pass the children of each element.
-Children will be calculed.
+In the `components` array, it's not necessary to pass the children of each element.
+Children will be calculated.

 ## 8. Nested translations

-In the namespace is possible to define nested keys like:
+In the namespace, it's possible to define nested keys like this:

 ```json
 {